tungomedia/kvk-app/README.md

 - I have installed toast to be able to nicely show an error when the api results in a 500 error, it became an alert because of a lack of time..

+## Documentation
+* In the components folder are the components i created for the navbar, searchbar and searchresults
+* The routes directory is were i wanted to start with routing for the detail page
+* the services directory contains the restApi service
+* The app starts in the index.js / app.js file

 # REACT APP DIRECTIONS